 Dr Irene Skovgaard Smith holds a PhD from Copenhagen Business School, Denmark, an MSc and BSc in Social Anthropology from University of Copenhagen, Denmark, and an MA in International Human Resource Management from London Metropolitan University, UK.

-Salverda, T. and Skovgaard-Smith, I. (forthcoming).
+Salverda, T. and Skovgaard-Smith, I. 2018.
 Attribution and contestation: Relations between elites and other social groups.
 Critique of Anthropology.
+Online first, pp. 1-20.

-Skovgaard-Smith, I. (2016).
+Skovgaard-Smith, I. 2016.
 Materializing the organization: The role of change consultants in processes of objectification.
-I: Jamieson, D., Barnett, R & Buono, A. F. (eds) Consultation for organizational change revisited.
-Charlotte, NC: Information Age Publishing
+In: Jamieson, D., Barnett, R. and Buono, A. F. (Eds.)
+Consultation for organizational change revisited.
+Charlotte, NC: Information Age Publishing.

 Skovgaard-Smith, I. and Hirst, A. (2016).
 The organisational constitution of magic.
 The 11th Organisation Studies Summer Workshop, Mykonos, Greece